 Pearler review — final thoughts

 Pearler is an excellent low-cost CHESS sponsored broker designed for long term investing.
-There are several features not available elsewhere, such as autoinvest, prepaid brokerage fees to reduce the cost, and free trades for select ETFs.
+There are several features not available elsewhere, such as autoinvest and prepaid brokerage fees to reduce the cost.
 They also have loads of other features to remain competitive such as US trading, automated US tax form filing, microinvesting, and accounts for kids, trusts and SMSFs.

 However, Pearler discourages frequent trading, and there is little in the way of data and research reports.
 Although, you can always signup for a free Commsec account while using Pearler’s unique features.